Infopercept/Regex-Intelligence-Exchange-by-Infopercept/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for the Regex Intelligence Exchange by Invinsense
+about: Suggest an idea for the Regex Intelligence Exchange by Infopercept
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''